 6.- A SACRED VALLEY SPACE

 If you’re keen to avoid spending too much time in cities, then Ollantaytambo’s small town vibe may be a much more attractive alternative and allow you to discover the Sacred Valley a little slower and on your own terms.
-Once the large crowds have come and gone each day, it’s got a charming small town vibe to it and there remains so many pockets of authentic Peru.
+Once the large crowds have gone it’s got a charming small town vibe to it and there remains so many pockets of authentic Peru.
 Many of the people still keep their native dress style.

 7.- WHERE TO STAY IN OLLANTAYTAMBO